cli-guidelines/cli-guidelines/README.md

 This is the source code for the guide.
 To read it, go to [clig.dev](https://clig.dev/).

+[Join us on Discord](https://discord.gg/EbAW5rUCkE) if you want to discuss the guide, or just chat about CLI design.

 ## Contributing

 The content of the guide lives in a single Markdown file, [content/_index.md](content/_index.md).